Classical Guitar Institute

 Brevard Music Center offers scholarship support according to a student's audition and demonstrated financial need, and program need.
 In recent years, Brevard has provided scholarship support to more than 70% of its students.
 Scholarship support includes merit, need-based, and the BMC Opportunity Scholarship open to students of Black and Latinx descent.

 Please visit the Scholarship section of our FAQ page for more information.

 Brevard Music Center students in the College division may apply to serve as Teaching Assistants.
-A limited number of TA positions are available in the Classical Guitar program.
+One TA position may be available in the Classical Guitar program.

-TAs have the same ensemble and performance opportunities as other students.
+TAs have the same lesson and performance opportunities as other students.
 Duties may include coaching younger students, teaching theory classes, and assisting faculty.
-TAs must pay a non-refundable enrollment fee of $500 which covers tuition, room, and board, and must be 21 or older by the start date of their program.
+TAs pay only a non-refundable enrollment fee of $600 which covers tuition, room, and board, and must be 21 or older by the start date of their program.

 Adam Holzman, international performer, recording artist, and teacher is hailed as “...polished and quite dazzling,” by The New York Times, “...brilliant!,” by De Gelderlander, Holland, and “...masterful!,” by The Toronto Star.

 Five times a winner in major international competitions including: First Prize at the 1983 Guitar Foundation of America Competition held in Quebec, Canada and Top Prize at the Ninth Concorso Internazionale di Interpretazione di Gargnano, Italy.
 Mr. Holzman has performed at the prestigious Concertgebouw in Amsterdam and distinguished New York venues such The 92nd St. Y, Merkin Hall, and Carnegie Recital Hall.
 He is also a frequent guest in music festivals and series around the globe.
 His extensive international performances have taken him throughout Europe, Canada, Mexico, Central and Latin America.